 Tuberculosis is an infectious disease that usually affects the lungs.
 Compared with other diseases caused by a single infectious agent, tuberculosis is the second biggest killer, globally.

-In the 18th and 19th centuries, a tuberculosis epidemic rampaged throughout Europe and North America,2 before the German microbiologist Robert Koch discovered the microbial causes of tuberculosis in 1882.3
+In the 18th and 19th centuries, a tuberculosis epidemic rampaged throughout Europe and North America, before the German microbiologist Robert Koch discovered the microbial causes of tuberculosis in 1882.

 Following Koch's discovery, the development of vaccines and effective drug treatment led to the belief that the disease was almost defeated.
-Indeed, at one point the United Nations, predicted that tuberculosis (TB) would be eliminated worldwide by 2025.3
+Indeed, at one point, the United Nations, predicted that tuberculosis (TB) would be eliminated worldwide by 2025.

-However, in the mid-80s, TB cases began to rise once more in the US and worldwide, so much so that in 1993 the World Health Organization (WHO) declared that TB was a global emergency; the first time that a disease had been labelled as such.4
+However, in the mid-1980s, TB cases began to rise worldwide, so much so, that in 1993, the World Health Organization (WHO) declared that TB was a

 Fast facts on tuberculosis